Robert Kass

-Robert E. Kass is the Maurice Falk Professor of Statistics and Computational Neuroscience in the Department of Statistics and Data Science, the Machine Learning Department, and the Neuroscience Institute at Carnegie Mellon University.
+Robert E. Kass is the Maurice Falk University Professor of Statistics and Computational Neuroscience in the Department of Statistics and Data Science, the Machine Learning Department, and the Neuroscience Institute at Carnegie Mellon University.

 Early life and education

 Born in Boston, Massachusetts (1952), Kass earned a Bachelor of Arts degree in mathematics from Antioch College, and a PhD degree in Statistics from the University of Chicago in 1980, where his advisor was Stephen Stigler.
-Kass is the son of the late Harvard medical researcher Edward H. Kass and stepson of Amalie M. Kass.
+Kass is the son of the late Harvard medical researcher Edward H. Kass and stepson of the late Amalie M. Kass.
+His sister is the bioethicist Nancy Kass.

 Research and publications

 Kass's early research was on differential geometry in statistics, which formed the basis for his book Geometrical Foundations of Asymptotic Inference (with Paul Vos), and on Bayesian methods.
 Since 2000 his research has focused on statistical methods in neuroscience.